nbeerbower/qwen-image-studio/README.md

 - Quantized models are pinned to CUDA and cannot use `--pipeline-swap`
 - Requires `bitsandbytes` package installed

-### LoRA Activation Error
-If you get "requires_grad=True on inference tensor" when reactivating a LoRA, this is handled automatically.
-The server uses `torch.no_grad()` context for LoRA operations.

 ### Multi-Image Not Working
 Multi-image editing requires `--edit-model 2509` or `--edit-model 2511`.
 The original model only supports single images.

 ## License

-Apache 2.0 - See Qwen-Image model cards for model-specific licensing.
+MIT - See Qwen-Image model cards for model-specific licensing.

 ## Acknowledgments